kubeflow/website/content/en/docs/components/katib/experiment.md

   If the `objectiveMetricName` metric for a set of hyperparameters reaches the `goal`, Katib stops trying more hyperparameter combinations.

-  You can run experiment without specifying the `goal`.
-In that case, Katib runs experiment until corresponding succeeded trials reaches `maxTrialCount`.
+  You can run the experiment without specifying the `goal`.
+In that case, Katib runs the experiment until the corresponding successful trials reach `maxTrialCount`.
   `maxTrialCount` parameter is described bellow.

   See the [`ObjectiveSpec`